 When it comes to investing in cryptocurrencies, there are a few options among Canadian stocks that investors can consider.

-This is a little bit tricky as there have been a plethora of cryptocurrency stocks that have listed in recent years.
+This is a little bit tricky as there have been a plethora of cryptocurrency stocks that have been listed on financial markets in recent years.
 In this article, we're going to go over some of the best that trade on the Toronto Stock Exchange.

 Before we jump into some of the top Canadian crypto stocks, it's important to understand that this industry is still in its infancy

-That means investing in crypto stocks is likely to bring considerable volatility and these investments are only appropriate for those with a higher risk tolerance.
+That means investing in crypto stocks is likely to bring considerable volatility, and these investments are only appropriate for those with a higher volatility tolerance.
 Those just learning how to buy stocks should realize these cryptocurrency stocks come with great financial risks.

 With that in mind, let's look at some of the top crypto stocks in Canada today that you can consider adding to your portfolio or watchlist.
 Of note, we could have filled this list with one type of crypto stock, but we decided to highlight a variety from different sub-industries in the crypto space.

 What are the top Crypto stocks to buy in Canada?

 Similar to the gold industry, which has gold producers, the crypto industry also has miners.
 Hut 8 (TSX:HUT) is a vertically integrated Blockchain, crypto mining, and HPC infrastructure company powering the future of Web 3.0 while innovating within the enterprise data industry.

 It is the largest cryptocurrency miner in the industry, with a market capitalization of approximately $600 million.